Employer of Record in New Jersey

 However, an EOR assumes full legal responsibility for employment-related matters, acting as the official employer on record.
 This means the EOR manages all aspects of employment, including payroll, taxes, benefits, and adherence to New Jersey’s labor laws, while the client company directs the employee’s daily tasks.
 This model is particularly beneficial for companies looking to expand into New Jersey without establishing a legal entity, as it allows them to quickly hire local talent while ensuring full compliance with state regulations.

-Ready to get started with a New Jersey EOR?
+Start hiring with a New Jersey EOR

 Let us handle the complexities of hiring, compliance, and payroll in New Jersey while you focus on growing your team.